Update (Feb 2020):

 It did look for some time that Provident’s GLO project would become a major contender, but they struggled to compete and would soon close.
 Provident Financial appeared well suited to make an impact since they have dominated doorstep lending, they have been around since 1880 and have vast resources with the group turning over £1.2 billion.
 Perhaps dethroning Amigo’s £200m+ empire is too big of a challenge.
 What has proved a more successful approach for smaller firms has been to offer both guarantor plus unsecured loans enabling more potential business.
 Both Bamboo and George Banco have thrived with this approach.
 George Banco is of note in now being part of Non-Standard Finance who also own TrustTwo.

 UK payday lenders began to spring up online back in 2003.
 Subprime short term lending soon become big business and continual growth lasted for a good decade.
 A major battle for dominance had played out between 2 American groups.
-This included Cash America who controlled QuickQuid plus Pounds to Pocket (now merged with On Stride).
+This included Cash America who controlled QuickQuid plus Pounds to Pocket (that merged with On Stride).
 Then there was DFC Global (was Dollar Financial) who had acquired Payday Express, PaydayUK and The Money Shop.
 British-based Wonga went on to become the industry powerhouse, but there was a storm brewing ahead when the FCA replaced the OFT as the financial regulator in 2014.
 The FCA would unleash industry capping in early 2015 with further rulings that pushed many firms over the edge.

 They were also trigger-happy with heavy fines that only giant banks can typically manage to soak up.
 There had been an estimated 200 firms operating, but most of which have closed and others that survived made the switch to provide instalment products where greater profits can be sourced.
 The most high profile closures were PaydayUK and Wonga.
 Wonga’s downfall seemed inevitable when their 2015 report highlighted an after tax loss of £76.5 million.
 In contrast, this was a brand that at their height had surpassed 1 million customers and had been issuing approx 10,137 loans daily.
 They even had their logo printed on the shirt of 3 football clubs at one time (Blackpool, Hearts and Newcastle).
+Just to add that several major closures occurred in late 2019 noting QuickQuid and PiggyBank who had previously took the top 2 ranking spots.
+247Moneybox and Swift Sterling are also now defunct.